 What Is Tikka Masala?

-Tikka masala is an Indian-style curry that typically consists of marinated, cooked pieces of meat in a spicy, creamy orange curry sauce.
+Tikka masala is an Indian curry that typically consists of marinated, cooked pieces of meat in a spicy, creamy orange curry sauce.
 It’s largely considered the national dish of the UK.

 How to Make Tikka Masala

 Tikka masala is traditionally made with meat (most often chicken) marinated in yogurt and spices and cooked separately from the sauce, which is typically a blend of ginger, garlic, onion, tomatoes, cream (dairy), and spices like garam masala.

 Ours is a bit simpler, requiring just 1 pot to make and no marinating required! it’s also vegan-friendly when chickpeas replace chicken.
 It begins by sautéing garlic, onion, and ginger as the flavor base, then adding red bell pepper for some natural sweetness and color.